Rules and Procedures

 - Questions: (Doubt as to Procedure, Rule 3-3) (a): Procedure: In stroke play only, when during play of a hole a competitor is doubtful of his rights or procedure, he may, without penalty, play a second ball.
 After the situation which caused the doubt has arisen, the competitor should, before taking further action, announce to his marker or a fellow competitor his decision to invoke this Rule and the ball with which he will score if the Rules permit.
 The competitor shall report the facts to the Committee before returning his scorecard even if he scores the same with both balls; if he fails to do so, he shall be disqualified.
 Note: A second ball played under Rule 3-3 is not a provisional ball under Rule 27-2.

-- Scorecard: Immediately after play, go to the scorecard signing table (the table and chairs are the scoring area, decisions rule 6-6 c/1), check your scorecard and make sure it is correct HOLE BY HOLE and it is legible before signing it and leaving the scoring area.
+- Scorecard: Immediately after play, go to the scorecard signing table (the table and chairs are the scoring area, decisions rule 6-6 c/1), check your scorecard and make sure it is correct HOLE BY HOLE and that it is legible before signing it and leaving the scoring area.
 Have your MARKER sign it and then turn it in.
 Stay at the scorecard table until your score has been added.
 Go to the scoreboard and make sure it is posted.

 - Drop Circles: Water hazards that must have a shot hit over them may have a drop circle on the other side.
 Use of a drop circle is not mandatory.
 They are merely an available option.